ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 There are 6 events that are classified as SN II-pec ($0.9\%$ of SNe II).
 Most of these are either confirmed or likely 1987A-like SNe II characterized by a distinct long rise to maximum and lack of the usual plateau feature, such as \SNxx{2021aatd} \citep{2024A&A...690A..17S}.
 1987A-like events, thought to arise from blue supergiants, are rare and comprise a small fraction of SNe II \citep[$\approx 1.4\%$;][]{2023ApJ...959..142S}.
 Our raw rates are even lower but have not yet been corrected for completeness within the volume.

 The SESN subtypes present in our sample include all events with a root classification of SN IIb, Ib, SN Ic or SN Ib/c.
 This includes Ibn, Icn, Ib-pec, Ic-pec and broad-line Ic or Ic-BL.
 The SESN types represent those that are very likely the outcome of core-collapse in stars with $M_{\rm ZAMS}\gtrsim8$\msun.
 We do not include the class of transients that are often labelled as SN Ib-Ca-rich into this category as they likely originate from a different explosion mechanism.
 Ca-rich or alternatively Ca-strong transients \citep[CaSTs;][]{2010Natur.465..322P} are placed into the ``Other'' category, since despite their spectroscopic resemblance to SNe Ib at early times, the nature of their progenitors remains an enigma.
 For a significant fraction, the host environments are more compatible with a thermonuclear origin rather than core collapse \citep{2019ApJ...887..180S}, although multiple progenitor channels have been suggested \citep{2020ApJ...905...58D}.
 This yields a total of 238 SESNe, accounting for $15.8\%$ of the classified subsample.
-The observed fraction of SESNe is $26\%$ of the overall CCSN population, consistent with ZTF BTS \citep[$27\%$;][]{2020ApJ...904...35P}.

 SNe Ia are further subdivided into Ia-norm, Ia-91T, Ia-91bg, Ia-CSM, Ia-00cx, Ia-02es and Ia-03fg and Iax subtypes.
 An overwhelming majority ($88\%$) of SNe Ia in the sample belong to the Ia-norm category (i.e. classified as ``SN Ia'' on TNS).
 However, most of these classifications are directly from the TNS (with the exception of either egregious misclassification or objects with published papers in the literature and hence a confirmed membership of a particular subtype), and a more careful analysis of the spectra combined with light curve analysis will likely reveal a higher fraction of peculiar SN Ia subclasses in the sample \citep{2025A&A...694A...9B}.
 For instance, the ZTF SN Ia DR2 reported an observed fraction of $75\%$ for normal SNe Ia in their magnitude-limited sample \citep{2025A&A...694A..10D}, whilst also introducing a new subtype dubbed Ia-18byg.
 We defer a more rigorous analysis for SNe Ia in this sample, including sub-classification, computation of intrinsic volumetric rates and luminosity functions for the different Ia subtypes to a forthcoming paper.